 If I didn’t change jobs and end up with a commute that was 40 miles each way I probably would have kept the GLI longer.
 But I needed a reliable car for the mountain roads that I take going to work.
 The cost of repairs was exceeding a monthly payment for a new car so I had to let go of the GLI at 155k miles.
 It was traded in for the 2016 GTI SE.

 2016 VW GTI SE, Performance Package and Lighting Package, Reflex Silver

 I typically have always purchased slightly used cars, ones that are 2 years old to save significantly on them.
-But the MK7 platform just game out a year ago at the time and no used models were available.
+But the MK7 platform just came out a year ago at the time and no used models were available.
 The MK6 platform was nice but the EA888 Gen3 engine in the MK7 was something else.
-It had amazing tuning potential, gobs of torque and lots of little things fixed over previous generations.
-With the Performance Packages LSD, big brakes and handy features like Apple Carplay I just couldn’t resists.
-Now im not much of a visual person, heck I purchased an MK5, but the MK7 looks a lot more aggressive than the MK6 while still not being a boy racer style like the Ford ST models.
+It had amazing tuning potential, gobs of torque, and lots of little things fixed over previous generations.
+With the Performance Packages LSD, big brakes, and handy features like Apple Carplay I just couldn’t resist.
+Now I’m not much of a visual person, heck I purchased an MK5, but the MK7 looks a lot more aggressive than the MK6 while still not being a boy racer style like the Ford ST models.
 So I purchased my first brand new car.

 Update: Well I failed a bit, ended up doing a bunch of mods.

 - LED license plate bulbs.
 4k

 - K&N oiled panel filter.
 10k

 - Cobb AccessPort – STG 1, 91 OTS.
 26k